Cable face pulls are an effective upper body exercise that help to strengthen the rear deltoids and trapezius.

 It’s easy to mix up and add variation to face pulls.
 Some ideas to get started with include:

-Use heavy-duty resistance bands over a high attachment point such as a tree and follow the same steps.
+Use heavy-duty resistance bands over a high attachment point such as a tree or back of a doorframe and follow the same steps.
 Remember bands will provide less resistance than a cable pulley so this is a good choice for those new to training their rear delts but may not provide enough challenge once you’ve built your strength.

 Due to the resistance in these bands growing the further they are pulled, you may find you need to stand slightly closer to the attachment point so that you can pull them into position either side of your forehead.